Seahawks fully healthy as they head to Indianapolis; Pete Carroll updates cornerback depth

 But he’s not sure he’s ever seen what he did Friday — a Seahawks game status report that was completely blank.

-NFL teams are required on Friday for Sunday games to declare if players are out, doubtful or questionable due to injury (doubtful meaning only a 25% chance of playing, and questionable meaning a 50% chance of playing).
+NFL teams are required Friday for Sunday games to declare if players are out, doubtful or questionable due to injury (doubtful meaning only a 25% chance of playing; questionable meaning a 50% chance of playing).

-Seattle’s status report on Friday listed no one in any of the three categories, meaning all 53 players on the team’s active roster are considered healthy and ready to play when the team kicks off its regular-season opener Sunday at Indianapolis at 10 a.m.
-PT.
+Seattle’s status report Friday listed no one in any of the three categories, meaning all 53 players on the team’s active roster are considered healthy and ready to play when the team kicks off its regular-season opener at 10 a.m.
+PT Sunday at Indianapolis.

 “I don’t remember another time,” Carroll said.